s-blu/obsidian_dataview_example_vault/20 Dataview Queries/How to create custom outputs in queries.md

 ---
 #dv/list #dv/from

-# Create custom outputs in Queries
+# How to create custom outputs in queries

 > [!hint] String concatenation
 > You can create custom outputs with something called **string concatenation**.
 Basically, that means that you are adding strings - texts - and meta data together to one output, just like numbers.